gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 ### 2. Backup [CI]

 **The migration procedure is database breaking.
-You need to create backup if you still want to access CI data in case of failure.**
+You need to create backup if you still want to access GitLab CI in case of failure.**

 ```bash
 cd /home/gitlab_ci/gitlab-ci